frisen-lab/TREX/README.md

 Each of these plots has four subplots corresponding to different steps of the TREX pipeline.

 - Histograms of how many nucleotides have been read in each molecule
-- *(Optional)* Histograms of the Hamming distance between all the viral CloneIDs found
+- *(Optional)* Histograms of the Hamming distance between all the viral cloneIDs found
-- Histograms of how many viral CloneID molecules have been found in each cell
+- Histograms of how many viral cloneID molecules have been found in each cell
-- Histograms of how many molecules of each unique CloneID have been found in the dataset
+- Histograms of how many molecules of each unique cloneID have been found in the dataset
-- Histograms of How many unique CloneIDs per cell have been found
+- Histograms of How many unique cloneIDs per cell have been found